landmaster135/TestGAS/README.md

 # Bugs/Requests

-Please use the [GitHub issue tracker]() to submit bugs or request features.
+Please use the [GitHub issue tracker](https://github.com/landmaster135/TestGAS/issues) to submit bugs or request features.

 # Changelog

-Consult the [Changelog page]() for fixes and enhancements of each version.
+Consult the [Release page](https://github.com/pytest-dev/pytest/releases) for fixes and enhancements of each version.

 # Project